-Governor Hassan understands that a balanced budget is the cornerstone of a strong economy, and she is working to bring people together from both parties to make the difficult decisions needed to develop a fiscally responsible balanced budget, without a sales or income tax, that lives within our means while protecting New Hampshire’s priorities.
+Governor Hassan understands that a balanced budget is the cornerstone of a strong economy.
+The Governor worked throughout the budget process to bring people together from both parties to make the difficult decisions needed to develop a fiscally responsible balanced budget – without a sales or income tax – that lives within our means while protecting New Hampshire’s priorities.

 The bipartisan, fiscally responsible balanced budget that Governor Hassan signed into law in June set the foundation for a more innovative economic future, investing in priorities such as education, public safety, caring for our most vulnerable and preserving our natural resources.

 The budget includes many provisions outlined in the Governor’s Innovate NH jobs plan in order to support growing businesses and attract new, innovative companies to New Hampshire.
 It significantly restores funding for the University and Community College systems in exchange for freezing in-state tuition – the first tuition freeze at the University System in 25 years – and it increases aid for scholarships at both public and private colleges and universities.

 The budget also strengthens economic development activities, fully funds the Director of Economic Development at the Department of Resources and Economic Development for the first time in years, increases travel and tourism promotion and improves international trade assistance.

 These investments will help New Hampshire build the strongest workforce in the nation and attract and grow innovative businesses with good jobs that can support a strong middle class.